Where does Sancerre wine come from?

 Sancerre wine flavours

-According to Decanter‘s Tasting notes decoded, ‘Flint, flinty or even gunflint are terms used to describe the minerality note that is found in dry, austere white wines, notably Chablis and Sancerre.’
+According to Decanter‘s Tasting Notes Decoded, ‘Flint, flinty or even gunflint are terms used to describe the minerality note that is found in dry, austere white wines, notably Chablis and Sancerre.’

 Although Chablis is made from Chardonnay in Burgundy, this mineral character is found in both wines.

-Sancerre red wines
+A note on Sancerre red wines

-Sancerre chiefly produced red wine from Pinot Noir and Gamay, until the arrival of phylloxera in the second half of the 19th century.
+Sancerre chiefly produced red wine from Pinot Noir and Gamay until the arrival of phylloxera in the second half of the 19th century.

-Today, Sauvignon Blanc now accounts for approximately 80% of production, with Pinot Noir just 20%.
+Today in the Sancerre appellation Sauvignon Blanc now accounts for approximately 80% of production, with Pinot Noir just 20%.